ktpx/ktpx/README.md

-- 👋 Hi, I’m @ktpx
+- 👋 fmt.Println("Hello!"), I’m @ktpx
 - 👀 I’m interested in all things Linux, coding, automation and crypto.
-- 🌱 I’m currently learning Golang, and life.
+- 🌱 I’m currently learning Golang.
+C and Perl for everything else.
-- 💞️ I’m looking to collaborate on anything I can :)
+- 💞️ I dislike snakes, especially Python.
-- 📫 How to reach me?
-Send me a PR?
+- 📫 Feedback always welcome.

 <!---
 ktpx/ktpx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.